woocommerce/qit-documentation/docs/environment/persistent-tunnel.md

    Visit the URL provided to confirm the tunnel is working.

-## Configuring QIT for a Persistent Tunnel
+## Configuring QIT for a persistent tunnel

 Once the persistent tunnel is set up, run:
 ```bash